Skip to main content

 Why it worked

-Most replatform wins are subtraction.
-Each of the 61 plugins was a late-loading script shifting layout and an update-day liability; moving the B2B stack onto native primitives removed the breakage class entirely, and CLS followed the script weight out the door.
-Nothing was "optimized" — the cause was removed.
+Most replatform wins come from subtraction.
+Each of the 61 plugins was a late-loading script that shifted layout and a liability on update day.
+Moving the B2B stack onto native primitives removed the whole class of breakage, and CLS followed the script weight out the door.
+We didn’t optimize anything.
+We removed the cause.

 What happened